awesome-llm-papers/awesome-llm-papers.github.io/_publications/pourreza2023din.markdown

 citations: 36
 bibkey: pourreza2023din
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2304.11015'}]
-tags: [Few-Shot, In-Context Learning, Prompting]
+tags: [In-Context Learning, Few-Shot, Prompting, Evaluation]
 ---
 There is currently a significant gap between the performance of fine-tuned models and prompting approaches using Large Language Models (LLMs) on the